phenotypic/homebridge-web-sprinklers/README.md

 ## Notes

-- The recieving device should have an automatic shutoff feature where the valve will automatically close after a period of time (e.g. 30 minutes) just incase the shutoff message was not recieved due to a connection issue
+- The sprinkler controller should have an automatic shutoff feature where the valve will automatically close after a period of time (e.g. 30 minutes) so the valve is not left constantly open if there was an error recieving the turn off message

 - Watering needs vary widely as a result of a number of factors including sprinkler output, lawn type and local conditions.
 The plugin will schedule a watering cycle every day (assuming certain thresholds are not met) and may therefore be unsuitable if you need to limit watering to a certain number of days each week (unless you disable scheduling)

-- By default, turning a valve on manually within the app will turn it off after the number of minutes you have defined for `defaultDuration`.
-You can change this manual duration from within the Home app for each zone.
-This will **not** affect the watering time calculated by the plugin for the schedule
+- Turning a valve on manually within the app will not start a timer - you must manually disable the valve

 - Your [Apixu API](https://www.apixu.com) key grants you access to `10000` API calls per month.
 This should not be a concern as the plugin will only make an API call once per day (as well as when homebridge starts up)